Rules and Regulations for Solid Waste Management Facilities and Organic Waste Management Facilities (250-RICR-140-05-1)

-(1) In addition, sampling shall include, at a minimum, a quarterly survey of hydrogen sulfide concentrations at representative locations onsite and along the perimeter of the facility using a direct reading instrument.
+(1) In addition, sampling shall include, hydrogen sulfide concentrations at representative locations onsite and along the perimeter of the facility using a direct reading instrument.

-(3) The air monitoring frequency may revert to quarterly if the exceedances or odors that triggered the increased frequency do not recur in a six-month period, and if no other trigger situations have occurred in that time period.
+(3) The air monitoring frequency may revert to quarterly if the exceedances or odors that triggered the increased frequency do not recur in a six (6) month period, and if no other trigger situations have occurred in that time period.

 (2) Sampling frequency may be increased if objectionable odors are observed by the Department or exceedances of AALs or other health criteria are measured or modeled from the results of sampling.

-(3) Any increase in sampling frequency may then be reduced if the situation does not recur in two consecutive test rounds and if none of the conditions listed in § 1.14(C)(2)(c)((2)) of this Part has occurred in that time period.
+(3) Any increase in sampling frequency may then be reduced if the situation does not recur in two (2) consecutive test rounds and if none of the conditions listed in § 1.14(C)(2)(c)((2)) of this Part have occurred in that time period.